-- Stage A: Setting the context, identifying objectives, problems and opportunities, and establishing the baseline Scoping Report published for consultation in February 2021. - Stage B: Developing and refining options and assessing effects (impact assessment) - Stage C: Preparing the Environmental Report (recording results) - Stage D: Consulting on the draft Plan and the Environmental Report (seeking consensus) - Stage E: Monitoring the significant effects of the plan or programme on the environment (verification)
+- Stage A: Setting the context, identifying objectives, problems and opportunities, and establishing the baseline - Scoping Report published for consultation in February 2021. - Stage B: Developing and refining options and assessing effects (impact assessment) - Stage C: Preparing the Environmental Report (recording results) - Stage D: Consulting on the draft Plan and the Environmental Report (seeking consensus) -Environmental Report and draft DP was published for consultation in May 2021. - Stage E: Monitoring the significant effects of the plan or programme on the environment (verification)

-Table 1.5 is an extract from the ODPM Practical Guide that sets out the main stages of the SEA process and the purpose of each task within the process.
+Table 1.5 is an extract from the ODPM Practical Guide8 that sets out the main stages of the SEA process and the purpose of each task within the process.

-This Environmental Report encompasses Stages B and C of the SEA process, which is being issued for public consultation (Stage D) alongside the consultation on the draft DP.
+This Environmental Report encompasses Stages B and C of the SEA process and issued for public consultation (Stage D) alongside the consultation on the draft DP.